Find Affordable College Courses

 Indianapolis, IN

-Our analysis found Ivy Tech Community College to be the best school for allied health and medical assisting services students who want to pursue a degree in Indiana.
-Located in the large city of Indianapolis, Ivy Tech Community College is a public school with a very large student population.
+Our 2023 rankings named Ivy Tech Community College the best school in Indiana for allied health and medical assisting services students.
+Located in the city of Indianapolis, Ivy Tech Community College is a public college with a very large student population.

 On average, medical assisting graduates from Ivy Tech Community College take out $13,399 in student loans while working on their degree.